fanily/poetriesbookstores/wp-content/plugins/woocommerce-auto-added-coupons/readme.txt

 4. Additionals restrictions based on shipping or payment method or the customer

 == Changelog ==

+= 2.3.6 =
+* FIX: Compatibility with WooCommerce < 2.3.0 for coupon by url
+* COSMETIC: On the admin page, moved AND/OR selector near the product/categories input
+* (PRO) Filter matching products by custom field.

+= 2.3.5 =
+* (PRO) FIX: Workaround for missing WooCommerce 2.6.3 constant WC_ROUNDING_PRECISION
+* (PRO) FIX: Refresh the cart when a coupon is applied/removed by AJAX (to add/remove free products)

 = 2.3.4 =
 * FIX: WooCommerce 2.6 and UPS / USPS Shipping method compatibility ( those plugins use : as separator )